 Stiles announced today that its Chief Operating Officer Steve Palmer, 63, will retire on March 29 after 40 years of service to the company.
 As the second-longest serving executive in the history of Stiles, next to the late Terry Stiles, Palmer's accomplishments read more

-Steve Palmer Board of Directors
+Steve Palmer Advisory Board

 As President of Stiles Construction, Steve was instrumental in guiding the company's growth to become a highly innovative and sophisticated general contractor.
 Through his efforts, Stiles Construction acquired major contracts for the construction of design/build assignments, independent contracting jobs and development projects — currently totaling more than $1 billion.
 Stiles Construction is now widely recognized as an industry leader and one of the largest construction companies in South Florida.